yapishu/essays/shm/readme.md

 modern cryptography, is the contemporary rifle, or the equivalent of the printing press.

+Digital technology seems mundane to us today -- most of us were born into a time when it was already mature and pervasive.
+Do not let this feeling lead you to complacency; we live in an era of magic.
+The powers available to Joe Nobody include zero marginal cost replication of information, effortless global communication, lossless archival and transmission of speech and images, and other wonders unimaginable to our ancestors.
+Encryption, the ability to keep a secret from observers, similarly has no prior parallel.
+This is effectively the power to conspire, enshrined in code as a natural right, and available to any who are willing to take it up.
+'Conspire' might sound devious, but it is a fundamental freedom -- private coordination.

-'Security through obscurity' gets trotted out as a design fallacy, but it remains an important part of a defense-in-depth.
-As a general principle, information asymmetry advantages one agent over another.
+'Security through obscurity' gets trotted out as a design fallacy, a cargo cult performance of actual security, but it remains an important part of a defense-in-depth.
+As a general principle, information asymmetry advantages one party over another.
 Observation allows for prediction.
-Being hidden, being hard to understand, can be a powerful shield;
+Being hidden, being hard to understand, can be a powerful shield; "being described is the prelude to being attacked."

-"being described is the prelude to being attacked."
-The US Federal government is estimated to classify 50 million documents a year; you are already in an arms race, even if you don't know it.
+The US Federal government is estimated to classify 50 million documents a year;
+you are already in an arms race, even if you don't know it.
 This analogy runs both ways -- in an attempt to roll back public advances, strong cryptography was classified as a munition by the US State Department and remains subject to export restrictions.
 They don't want you to know this, but your ALU is a weapon.

 Trusting your tools enough to defend yourself with them means being able to understand them well enough to model their behavior -- allowing someone else to